 The relevant tax authority for foreign enterprises not having the place of establishment or fixed establishment in Poland is the Head of Second Tax Office Warszawa Śródmieście, (15 Jagiellońska St., 03-719 Warszawa, telephone: 048225113500; e.mail: firstname.lastname@example.org)

 Taxpayers not having the place of establishment or fixed establishment in Poland, (required to register as active VAT taxpayers) are obliged to appoint a tax representative.
-However this obligation does not apply to taxpayers having the place of establishment or fixed or fixed establishment in the EU.
+However this obligation does not apply to taxpayers having the place of establishment or fixed establishment in the EU.
 A tax representative may be any legal person or organisational unit without legal personality that has established his business within the territory of Poland or natural person who has his permanent address in the territory of Poland provided that the person fulfils - the following conditions:

 • is not in arrears in respect of the taxes which constitute income of the state treasury – which exceed 3 per cent of the due tax,